An 8-Module Online, Interactive Workshop

 A: Yes!
 We have participants from many time zones with many different work schedules.
-In order to support our diverse student base, all material – including the workshop lessons and software demos, are pre-recorded and you can watch them at your convenience once each module becomes available each week.
-The only live portion is the Q&As and those are also recorded and made available to students within 48 hours.
-You are welcome to submit questions for these live Q&As even if you won’t be there live.
-You can also submit questions for written answers any time between sessions on our forum.
-These will be answered by our instructor or our software expert.
+In order to support our diverse student base, all material – including the workshop sessions and Q&As — are recorded and made available to students within 48 hours.
+They’re screenshot video files, so you’ll hear the instructor talking and see his screen, just as live participants do.
+You can even submit questions for written answers any time between sessions.
+Many students take the entire workshop in this manner, never attending a session live.

 Q: I’m outside the U.S. Can I still participate?